AdamCodd/local-hyperDB/README.md

 Major changes:
 * Implements token-based chunking to handle embeddings of documents that exceed the model's 256-token limit.
 * Designed to accommodate single, extensive text documents.
-* Extends support for vector data types to include FP16, FP32, and FP64.
+* Extends support for vector data types to include FP16, FP32, and FP64 (default: FP32).
 * Enables optional timestamping of individual documents, with configurable timestamp key for query optimization.
 * Introduces a custom ranking algorithm that incorporates a time-decay factor for recency bias.
 * Streamlines batch insertion and deletion of documents for enhanced efficiency.